UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/2-reserving/m3-reserving-claim-counts/index.md

 - This is defined as
   `$$\frac{A(i,I-i)}{e(i)}$$`
   for period of origin `\(i\)`.
-- This corresponds to the frequency of claims that have already been notified (obviously, a decreasing number in `\(i\)`)
+- This corresponds to the frequency of claims that have already been notified (obviously, a decreasing number in `\(i\)`).
 - Comparing this with `\(\hat{f}(i)\)` gives an idea of the proportion of ultimate claims that have already been notified.

 ## Example

 - Table 2.8 (see [`spreadsheet here for calculations`](https://canvas.lms.unimelb.edu.au/courses/191080/modules/items/5059291)) displays estimated claim frequencies from the three methods presented in the previous section.
   - 1991 and 1992 seem to reverse a strong downward trend from 1984 to 1990.
-  - is this due to a method issue, or due to a real effect?
+  - is this due to a method issue (introduced when “completing the rectangle”), or due to a real effect?
 - Table 2.9 (see [`spreadsheet here for calculations`](https://canvas.lms.unimelb.edu.au/courses/191080/modules/items/5059291)) and associated Figure 2.2 compares the notified claims frequency with the estimated claims frequencies of Table 2.8.
   - It appears that the reversal of trend is already present in the actual data, and is not a result of the modelling.
   - This may reassure the actuary that the reversal is real.
 She would need to gather more data from the claims department to ascertain whether that is a reasonable feature of the model.